himoose/user-docs/docs/brand-voice.md

 **Fix**:
 - Click **Upgrade Now** to see plan options.
-- Choose **Starter, Growth, or Enterprise** to unlock this feature.
+- Choose a plan to unlock this feature.
 - Once upgraded, refresh the page and Brand Voice Settings will be accessible.

 ---